 Sprinkle the reserved crust crumbled over the fruit mixture.

 Before slicing – listen, it’s going to be hard to wait – it’s best if these bars are chilled.

 The refrigerator speeds the process though placing them in the freezer for 20-30 minutes really helps.

 Warm bars will be fussy to cut.
-Chill the bars and the filling will keep its shape.
+Chill the mulled wine dessert recipe and the filling will keep its shape.

 Look at these spice wine and fruit bars.